As coronavirus cases explode in Iran, U.S. sanctions hinder its access to drugs and medical equipment

 The bottlenecks created by the sanctions have contributed to recent shortages of certain medications and supplements, according to employees of Iranian pharmaceutical companies.

-Due to the sanctions, “banking transactions are carried out through very limited channels . . . and the government’s currency shortage means it is unable to allocate state funds for a lot of essential goods, including medical items,” said Ayat, a general practitioner who works for Bayer Parsian AG, the Iranian subsidiary of the German pharmaceutical giant.
-He declined to give his full name so that he could freely discuss his company’s business and the government’s lack of foreign exchange reserves.
+Because of the sanctions, “banking transactions are carried out through very limited channels . . . and the government’s currency shortage means it is unable to allocate state funds for a lot of essential goods, including medical items,” said Ayat, a general practitioner who works for Bayer Parsian AG, the Iranian subsidiary of the German pharmaceutical giant.
+He spoke on the condition that his full name be withheld so he could freely discuss his company’s business and the government’s lack of foreign exchange reserves.

-Sanctions experts also point to a decline in the number of special OFAC licenses issued under the Trump administration for the export of specific medicine and medical devices to Iran.
+Sanctions experts also point to a decline in the number of special licenses issued by the Treasury Department’s Office of Foreign Assets Control, or OFAC, under the Trump administration for the export of specific medicine and medical devices to Iran.

 According to the agency’s quarterly reports, more than half of the companies applying for authorization received licenses in the first quarter of 2016.
 But in the period after Trump announced his decision to abandon the nuclear deal, from July to September 2018, fewer companies applied for authorization and the rate of approval dropped to 15 percent.
 In the first quarter of 2019, only 10 percent of applicants received licenses to export.